-- a) Pre-retirement Mortality For general employees not covered under Act No. 127, PubG-2010 Employee Mortality Rates, adjusted 100% for males and 110% for females, projected to reflect Mortality Improvement Scale MP-2020 on a generational basis.
-For members covered under Act No. 127, the PubS-2010 Employee Mortality Rates are assumed for males and females, projected to reflect Mortality Improvement Scale MP-2020 on a generational basis.
-As generational tables, they reflect mortality improvements both before and after the measurement date. - 100% of deaths while in active service are assumed to be occupational for members covered under Act No. 127. - b) Post-retirement Healthy Mortality Rates which vary by gender are assumed for healthy retirees and beneficiaries based on a study of the Plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
-The PubG-2010 healthy retiree rates, adjusted by 100% for males and 110% for females, projected using MP-2020 on a generational basis.
-Prior to retiree's death, beneficiary mortality is assumed to be the same as the port-retirement healthy retiree mortality.
-For periods after the retiree's death, the PubG-2010(B) contingent survivor rates, adjusted by 110% for males and 120% for females, projected using MP-2020 on a generational basis.
-As a generational table, it reflects mortality improvements both before and after the measurement date.
+a) Pre-retirement Mortality - For general employees not covered under Act No. 127-1958, PubG-2010 Employee Mortality Rates, adjusted 100% for males and 110% for females, projected to reflect Mortality Improvement Scale MP-2021 on a generational basis.
+For members covered under Act No. 127, the PubS-2010 Employee Mortality Rates are assumed for males and females, projected to reflect Mortality Improvement Scale MP-2021 on a generational basis.
+As generational tables, they reflect mortality improvements both before and after the measurement date.

+100% of deaths while in active service are assumed to be occupational for members covered under Act No. 127.

-c) Post-retirement Disabled Mortality -Rates which vary by gender are assumed for disabled retirees based on a study of the Plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
+- b) Post-retirement Mortality Rates which vary by gender are assumed for healthy retirees and beneficiaries based on a study of the Plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
+The PubG-2010 healthy retiree rates, adjusted by 100% for males and 110% for females, projected using MP-2021 on a generational basis.
+As a generational table, it reflects mortality improvements both before and after the measurement date. - c) Post-retirement Disabled Mortality Rates which vary by gender are assumed for disabled retirees based on a study of the Plan's experience from 2013 to 2018 and updated expectations regarding future mortality improvement.
 The PubG-2010 disabled retiree rates, adjusted by 80% for males and 100% for females.
-The base rates are projected using Mortality Improvement Scale MP-2020 on a generational basis.
+The base rates are projected using Mortality Improvement Scale MP-2021 on a generational basis.
+As a generational table, it reflects mortality improvements both before and after the measurement date. - d) Post-retirement Beneficiary Mortality Prior to retiree's death, beneficiary mortality is assumed to be the same as the ports retirement retiree mortality.
+For periods after the retiree's death, the PubG-2010(B) contingent survivor rates, adjusted by 110% for males and 120% for females, projected using MP-2021 on a generational basis.
 As a generational table, it reflects mortality improvements both before and after the measurement date.